BloomTech-Labs/SproutFitness-be/README.md

 🚫 These are just examples, replace them with the specifics for your app

-    *  STAGING_DB - optional development db for using functionality not available in SQLite
+    *  DATABASE_URL - url point ro PostgreSql database in production
     *  NODE_ENV - set to "development" until ready for "production"
     *  JWT_SECRET - you can generate this by using a python shell and running import random''.join([random.SystemRandom().choice('abcdefghijklmnopqrstuvwxyz0123456789!@#\$%^&amp;*(-*=+)') for i in range(50)])
-    *  SENDGRID_API_KEY - this is generated in your Sendgrid account
+    *  EMAIL_ADDRESS - password of the email to send links to users for password resetting
-    *  stripe_secret - this is generated in the Stripe dashboard
+    *  EMAIL_PASSWORD - password of the email for password resetting

+# DISREGARD ANYTHING BELOW THIS LINE

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.